A Hannover City Break

 I spent an eternity taking this photo as Bob the Builder was having the longest cigarette in history.
 Not sure it was even worth it – the photo, not the cigarette, although I did not ask him!

 The Anzeiger Hochhaus at Steintor was probably my favourite building in Hannover.
-A high rise structure built in 1927 in an expressionist style with a frame construction made of clinker and with a copper dome.
+A high-rise structure built in 1927 in an expressionist style with a frame construction made of clinker and a copper dome.

 Hannover Old Town